Benjamin P. Marcus

 Fellow for Religious Freedom

-Benjamin P. Marcus is a fellow for religious freedom at the Freedom Forum.
-His research examines the intersection of education, religious literacy and religious liberty in the United States, expressed in multiple book chapters, peer-reviewed journal articles and national columns.
+Benjamin P. Marcus is a fellow for religious freedom at Freedom Forum.
+His research examines the intersection of education, religious literacy and religious freedom in the United States, expressed in multiple book chapters, peer-reviewed journal articles and national columns.
+He clerked for the Honorable Judith W. Rogers of the U.S. Court of Appeals for the D.C.
+Circuit from 2024-2025.
 From 2017-2020, he served as the religious literacy specialist for the Religious Freedom Center of the Freedom Forum, where he developed religious literacy programs for public schools, universities, businesses and government organizations.
-Marcus currently advises International Baccalaureate in the redesign of its religion and societies course and previously chaired the writing group for the “Religious Studies Companion Document” to the C3 Framework, a nationally recognized set of guidelines used by states and school districts in the United States.
+Marcus advised International Baccalaureate in the redesign of its religion and societies course and previously chaired the writing group for the “Religious Studies Companion Document” to the C3 Framework, a nationally recognized set of guidelines used by states and school districts in the United States.
 In 2018, he traveled to Albania as a Fulbright Specialist to advise Ministry of Education officials on developing national policies related to religion and education.

 Affiliations